agateau/blog/2012/09/13/extra-mile-getting-started/index.rst

 - Reporting new extramile bugs
 - Triaging extramile bugs (checking whether a bug qualifies as extramile or not)

-To learn more about how the way the Extra Mile initiative works, go read the `Extra Mile wiki page <http://community.kde.org/Getinvolved/Extra_Mile>`_.
+To learn more about the way the Extra Mile initiative works, go read the `Extra Mile wiki page <http://community.kde.org/Getinvolved/Extra_Mile>`_.